jnozzi/cocoadev.com/markdown/MCTableView.md

 Yes, it's done now, i was a bit too slow :-))

-For sample use see: General/ClickThroughButtonInTableView
+For sample use see: ClickThroughButtonInTableView

-//  2005 by St�phane BARON - General/MacAvocat .
+//  2005 by St�phane BARON - MacAvocat .
 All rights reserved.
 //  Derivated from work by Erik Doernenburg
 //  Derivated from work by Omnigroup, as i can remember.
 //  Derivated from work by Eric Petit